GarciaInes/Scrum-Mastering/Retro/Antipatterns.md

 * Same old content coming up
 * Inattention to results
 * Absence of trust
+* Planning is based on 'activites' rather than deliverables
+* Estimates being commitments?
+Which problems does this cause?
+How can the team change this missconception/perception?
+* Multitasking, even beyond the retro.
+How does that affect the project? what could be done to reduce the negative impacts?

 *“You think that because you understand ‘one’ that you must therefore understand ‘two’ because one and one make two.
 But you forget that you must also understand ‘and’.” - Sufi teaching story*